-- Christians are to:
+Christians are to:

 - 1. Serve God only.

-- 2. Must not serve false gods.
+- 2. Avoid serving false "gods".

-- 3. Must listen to God's words.
+- 3. Listen and obey God's Words.

-DATE BOOK KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History 450 - 430 BC I Chronicles 29 Chapters United kingdom divided - priestly view.
+DATE воок KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History 450 - 430 BC I Chronicles 29 Chapters United kingdom divided - priestly view.
 Israel's history is repeated from the priestly perspective.
-Emphasis is given to Judah and the nation's deportation to Babylon. choice of each
+Emphasis is given to Judah and the nation's deportation to Babylon. choice of each Jesus is the Son of David that is coming to rule

-1 Chronicles gives the history from Adam to King David.

-1 Chronicles wants to show Jews who have come back to Israel that it was God's forgiveness that brought them home.

-1 Chronicles encourages the remnant.
+- 1 Chronicles gives the history from Adam to King David. - 1 Chronicles wants to show Jews who have come back to Israel that it was God's forgiveness that brought them home. - 1 Chronicles encourages the remnant.